tina-pan1/FCC-celestial-bodies-database/README.md

-The purpose of this repo is to house my sql file for the FreeCodeCamp Celestial Bodies Database project.
+The purpose of this repo is to store my SQL file for the FreeCodeCamp Celestial Bodies Database project.